 The learning we provide encourages children to develop into independent, motivated learners who are full of curiosity about the world around them in a happy and secure environment.

-• The inclusion of the basic skills of reading, writing and mathematics are integral to both direct and child initiated learning.
-Children have an opportunity to develop and use these skills through play on a daily basis in addition to the planned focussed English and Maths teaching.
+- • The inclusion of the basic skills of reading, writing and mathematics as integral to both direct and child initiated learning, gives children the opportunity to develop and use these skills on a daily basis in addition to the planned focussed English and Maths teaching.
 The integrity of these skills ensures they are viewed by the children as relevant to their lives, with meaning and purpose

-• Phonics is taught daily using the ‘Read Write Inc’ programme
+- • Phonics is taught through using the ‘RWINc’ programme

-• Reviewing of learning with the children plays an important role in developing good thinking habits and independent learners.
-The children have daily review sessions
+- • Reviewing of learning with the children plays an important role in developing good thinking habits and independent learners

 Children are at the heart of all we do

-All adults working with children within the setting know them well and will observe a child’s development and learning.
+All adults working with children within the setting will observe a child’s development and learning.
 This is evidenced in each child’s Tapestry Online Learning Journal.

-At The Meadows we support children to interact and engages with their environment, peers and supporting adults in a purposeful way.
-We want the children to be playing and exploring, be active in their learning and creating and thinking critically.
-This underpins all teaching and learning opportunities with the ultimate aim of creating motivated and curious learners.
+The ways in which a child interacts and engages with their environment, peers and supporting adults – playing and exploring, active learning and creating and thinking critically – underpin all teaching and learning opportunities with the ultimate aim of creating motivated and curious learners.

 The transition into Primary education can be a big step and families are supported through this process in a number of ways throughout the summer term and into their first term at school.